-&lt;sup>2 For purposes of this policy, the "premises" of the College includes all buildings within which the College provides educational and related student services and/or conducts its business operations, whether owned, leased, or provided without charge for use, the campus as well as surrounding grounds and parking areas adjacent to these buildings, and vehicles owned or leased by Peirce College.
+2 For purposes of this policy, the "premises" of the College includes all buildings within which the College provides educational and related student services and/or conducts its business operations, whether owned, leased, or provided without charge for use, the campus as well as surrounding grounds and parking areas adjacent to these buildings, and vehicles owned or leased by Peirce College.

-Being under the influence of illegal drugs while on the premises of the College or while offcampus participating in any College-sponsored activity or event.
+- Inhalants, such as chemical thinners, aerosol lacquers, and certain types of glues that can impair mental faculties and produce medical problems. - Storing any illegal drug in a locker, automobile, or other repository on College premises. - Being under the influence of illegal drugs while on the premises of the College or while offcampus participating in any College-sponsored activity or event.